Hull Ionians

 Hull Ionians RUFC is a rugby union club in the East Riding of Yorkshire, England.
 The first team play in English rugby's National League 2 North, the fourth tier of the English rugby union system, following their relegation from National League 1 at the end of the 2019–20 season.
 Their home ground is Brantingham Park, which opened in September 1995 and is in the village of Brantingham, which is off the A63 road between Brough and South Cave.

 History

 Hull Ionians was formed in 1989 by the merger of Hull and East Riding with Ionians.

 The club has played in the upper echelons of regional rugby throughout its history but in 2012–13 the club won National Division 2 North and were promoted to National League 1 for season 2013–14.
 They were immediately relegated back to National League 2 North but were promoted the following season, playing at the third level of English club rugby for the second time.

+Following a decision in 2026 to introduce 2XVs into the league structure, Ionians's 2nd XV entered Counties 2 Yorkshire A division.